c64cryptoboy/ChiptuneSAK/docs/goattracker.rst

 Finally, in VICE, select 'File'->'Attach disk image' to navigate to the .d64 image file, then click the Open button.

 RUN the BASIC program to play the dual-SID tune.
 A hard-coded counter (line 140) will stop the BASIC program at the end of the tune.

+Compression for GoatTracker
+###########################

+Currently, the GoatTracker exporter is the only class in ChiptuneSAK that can take advantage of its row-based compression algorithms.

+GoatTracker patterns have several important properties that will affect the options used for compression:
+*  GoatTracker patterns can be transposed in the orderlist.
+Thus, a pattern and a transposed version of the same pattern can both be played from the original pattern.
+*  GoatTracker patterns include the instrument number on *every row*.
+As a result, patterns can generally only be used for one voice.
+*  GoatTracker patterns appear to be relatively expensive, which means that short patterns do not create much (if any) compression.
+As a result, the minimum pattern length should be set to a higher value.
+In the examples, we generally use a minimum pattern length of 16.

+See the :ref:`One-Pass Global Class` and the :ref:`One-Pass Left-to-Right Class` documentation for more details.